Willie Mae Leake

-Willie Mae James Leake (March 13, 1932 – August 28, 1997) was an American politician from Pennsylvania who served as Republican mayor of Chester, Pennsylvania from 1986 to 1991.
+Willie Mae James Leake (March 13, 1932 – August 28, 1997) was an American politician from Pennsylvania who served as Republican mayor of Chester, Pennsylvania, from 1986 to 1991.
 Leake was the first female and first African-American mayor of Chester and the first female member of the Chester city council.

 Early life and education

-Leake was born in Philadelphia, Pennsylvania.
-She graduated with honors from Simon Gratz High School in 1950 and from the Eckles College of Mortuary Science in 1952.
+Born in Philadelphia, Pennsylvania, she graduated with honors from Simon Gratz High School in 1950, and from the Eckles College of Mortuary Science in 1952.

 Career

 Leake moved to Chester in 1951 and began working for the Lewis M. Hunt Funeral Home.
 In 1959, she opened her own business, the W.M.
 Leake Funeral Home, at Third and Broomall Streets in Chester.
 In May 1972, she moved the business to 10th and Pusey Street in Chester.
 The funeral home was purchased by the Hunt Irving Funeral Home in 2007.

 In 1968, Leake took her first city hall job as a receptionist for Mayor John H. Nacrelli.
 She became interested in politics through working as a poll watcher at the Hunt Funeral Home.
 She was appointed to the Chester Upland school board and was elected to a seat on the board in 1977.
 She continued to work at city hall and became the administrative assistant to her predecessor, Mayor Joseph F. Battle Jr. in 1979.

 Leake was appointed as city treasurer in 1982 and became the first woman elected to the city council in 1983.
 She also served as a Pennsylvania GOP committeewoman.

 Leake served as a member of the Chester City Council from 1984 to 1986.
 She was unanimously voted to complete the unexpired term of Joseph F. Battle Jr. who left office after being elected county sheriff.
 Leake was mayor of Chester from 1986 to 1991.

 In 1992, Leake lost re-election as mayor to Democrat Barbara Bohannan-Sheppard, ending Republican rule of Chester since 1866.